-In most cases, in the State of California, a person can film a police officer when they are stopped for questioning.
+In most cases, in the State of California, a person can video record a police officer when they are stopped for questioning.
 There are many reasons someone would choose to film a police officer.
 Perhaps they believe they have been wrongfully stopped while driving, or a police officer is wrongly accusing them of a crime.
-Perhaps they are witnessing something that a police officer is doing to another party that they feel violates the law or the other person’s rights.
+Perhaps they are witnessing something that a police officer is doing to another party that they feel violates the law or the other person’s rights, even in some instances using excessive or unnecessary deadly force.
 In most cases, filming a police officer is legal.
 However, there are several requirements a citizen must follow if they want to film a police officer legally, and not receive a charge of “interfering with police.”

 The State of California allows citizens to film police officers under certain circumstances and conditions.

 Police officers are citizens and are afforded similar rights as any other American.
-If a police officer is not on-duty, you may not have the legal right to film them under certain circumstances.
-It is also illegal to tape record someone unless they consent or under very narrow legal exceptions found in California’s penal code.
+If a police officer is not on-duty, you may not have the legal right to film or video record them under certain circumstances.
+It is also illegal to audio record someone unless they consent or under very narrow legal exceptions found in California’s penal code.

-Critically,, you may never interfere with a police officer when he/she is acting in the line of their official duties.
-For example, a reporter with a camera trying to get between a police officer and a suspect may have violated the law.
+Critically, you may never interfere with a police officer when he/she is acting in the line of their official duties.
+For example, a reporter or bystander with a camera trying to get between a police officer and a suspect may have violated the law.

 The Law is on Your Side – The law clearly states that if you follow proper protocol, you may videotape police legally.
 Therefore, if you are stopped for questioning for any reason by a police officer in the state of California you have a right to videotape the interaction as long as you follow the legal guidance listed above.